hannesm/platform-blog/Signing-the-opam-repository.md

 the list of developers which maintain this package.
 When publishing a new package, the developer includes a (signed by themself) `delegate` file where at least the developer is listed as maintainer.
-At any time, developers can decide to add and remove new maintainers by modifying the `delegate` file, optionally specifying a quorum of developers to do modifications in this file.
+At any time, developers can decide to add and remove new maintainers by modifying the `delegate` file.

 ### Repository signing